Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-FAQs.md

 -	Get people relationships and association information based on user's activity
 -	Get files closely related to a user
 -	Find people you're meeting with today through your calendar events, and discover the files they're working on
--	Get files which are popular in the user's circle.
+-	Get files which are popular in the user's circle.-->